Get us in your inbox

 Time Out says

-Prior to Derrel's, King sharpened his knife skills at Baba’s Place in Marrickville, a venue that’s big on celebrating Sydney’s suburban multicultural cuisine.
-The fact that Derrel’s is inspired by King’s time growing up in an Anglo-Indian household feels like a natural, delicious progression.
+Derrel’s is named after Brendan King’s grandfather, Derrel.
+The young chef says his nanna never cooked while he was growing up, and instead he remembers Derrel in the kitchen, preparing spiced tandoori wings and kick-arse pork vindaloo.
+King went on to sharpen his knife skills at Baba’s Place in Marrickville, a venue that’s big on celebrating Sydney’s suburban multicultural cuisine.
+The fact that this casual, colourful eatery is an ode to his grandfather, and inspired by his time growing up in an Anglo-Indian household, feels like a natural, delicious progression.
+(Derrel’s is a joint effort between Public Hospitality and Baba’s Place Creative.)

 RECOMMENDED: